Facebook Pixel

 The Indianapolis Colts’ season will be defined by their Week 17 faceplant against the Giants.
 While this defense was never as bad as the 45-point disaster that eliminated them from playoff contention, this 23rd-place ranking was an accurate reflection of their overall level.

 Indianapolis’ defense has seen little improvement over the last three seasons since Shane Steichen became head coach and was actually worse this year than over the last two combined.
-As a result, it wasn’t a huge surprise to see Gus Bradley fired after three seasons with this unit in need of a shake-up.
+As a result, it wasn’t a huge surprise to see Gus Bradley fired after three seasons.

 Even with investments along the defensive line over the years, the Colts finished 30th in pressure rate without blitzing and 30th in third-down defense.
 Becoming more disruptive on money downs will be this unit’s easiest path toward improvement in 2025.